Drumbeat School and ASD Service

 When completing the personal statement in the application please show how you match the requirements in the person specification and give examples from you past work history.
 Applicants who do not do this will not be shortlisted.

-Closing date for applications is the 20th September 2018 Interviews will be held the week commencing 24th September 2018
+Closing date for applications is the 15th November 2018 Interviews will be held shortly afterwards

 Please note CVs will not be accepted for this position.
 Application forms should be submitted via the TES.